mfbx9da4/mfbx9da4.github.io/_drafts/non-coding-ideas.md

 - The good, the bad and the ugly of javascript
 - My `.zshrc`
 - Things to be improved on ubuntu
+- Get pictures in all acrobatic positions and make an animatable me!

 ## Things
 - Screen which works in the sun